List of Neighbours characters introduced in 2003: Trixie Tucker

 Trixie makes it clear that she and Nick are over and she kisses Lou again.
 Trixie tells him that she and Nick were not legally married and they can go public with their relationship.
 Lou encourages Trixie to tell Nina that she is an illegitimate child and when she does, Nina refuses to speak to her mother for a while.
 Trixie then proposes to Lou, who accepts.
 Trixie gets an offer of the lead in a touring production of Hello Dolly and she asks Lou to invest money in it.
-Lou and Trixie have a showbiz wedding at Her Majesty's Theatre.
+On Boxing Day, Lou and Trixie have a showbiz wedding at Her Majesty's Theatre.
 Valda Sheergold (Joan Sydney) objects to the wedding and calls Trixie a gold-digger, but she and Lou marry.
 At the reception, Harold Bishop (Ian Smith) has a stroke and Trixie makes it clear that Harold has ruined her day.
 Lou cancels their honeymoon to look after Harold and Trixie decides to throw herself into being a housewife.
 Lou remortgages all of his properties and businesses to raise money to fund the Hello Dolly tour.
 Trixie is excited and she and Lou hold a press conference to announce the tour and their departure for three months.
 In Hong Kong, Trixie is shocked when the opening night of the musical is cancelled due to low ticket sales.
 As Lou is stuck in their hotel due to flu, Trixie lies to him that she performed that night.
 The next day, she discovers that the entire run of the show had been cancelled.
 Lou finds out that Trixie lied to him and he decides to go home, as they have no money.
 Trixie gets a gig in a themed club, but Lou tells her to go back to Erinsborough.
 Trixie feels that she has failed Lou and she slips away during the night.
 Months later, she joins Nick and Nina in India.

 Twelve years later, Lou asks to meet Trixie in Erinsborough to talk.
 Trixie insists that she was going to pay Lou back and that she regrets the way she left him.
 Lou wonders if they there is a chance they could give their relationship another chance.
 They go to The Waterhole, where Trixie notices Sheila Canning (Colette Mann) watching them and she confronts her.
 Sheila tells Trixie that Lou is on the rebound from his former wife and Trixie leaves.

-The BBC said Trixie's most notable moment was "Walking out on Lou when her show Hello Dolly was a flop."